Approximation hierarchies for copositive cone over symmetric cone and their comparison: Numerical experiments

 Table~\ref{tab:effect_(n1,n2)=(5,25)} provides the results of $(n_1,n_2)=(5,25)$.
-The information of the optimal values is omitted because those of the dP- and Y{\i}ld{\i}r{\i}m-type approximation problems without the more concise expressions are the same as those provided theoretically (and numerically).
-The effect of the more concise expressions is significant, and the solver and total time required to solve the dP- and Y{\i}ld{\i}r{\i}m-type approximation problems with the more concise expressions are shorter than those without, except for the total time of solving the dP-type inner-approximation problem of depth 0.
+The information of the optimal values is omitted because those of the dP- and Y{\i}ld{\i}r{\i}m-type approximation problems with the full expressions are the same as those provided theoretically (and numerically).
+The effect of the concise expressions is significant, and the solver and total time required to solve the dP- and Y{\i}ld{\i}r{\i}m-type approximation problems with the concise expressions are shorter than those with the full expressions, except for the total time of solving the dP-type inner-approximation problem of depth 0.
 Note that the effect was also confirmed for $(n_1,n_2) = (20,5)$.